stephentown42/GoFerret/docs/set_config.md

 # Set Configuration

+To run GoFerret on a new machine, update the relevant paths and settings for your device

 ## Paths
 * home_dir: Directory containing GoFerret (allows the program to be called even when not current working directory)